-Achievements made possible in 2013 with the support of World Vision donors all around the world, USAID, and Global Fund grants.
+Achievement made possible between 2010 and 2014 with the support of World Vision donors worldwide as well as USAID and Global Fund grants.

 children reached with health and nutrition programming

-Achievements made possible in 2013 with the support of World Vision donors in the United States.
+Achievement made possible in 2014 with the support of World Vision donors in the United States.

 HIV and AIDS response